Congratulations! Things are growing and it’s time to get help – that means hiring staff for your nonprofit.

 Before you hire…

-Step one in getting help is to clearly define what you need.
+Step one in hiring staff for your nonprofit is to clearly define what you need.

 It’s not the sexiest task on the planet but do it: Write a job description.